A One-Stop Shop for Budding Businesses

 The ESC is both a place and a support system.
 In addition to fully equipped offices in the Jutila Center in Hancock and the Lakeshore Center in Houghton that budding businesses can call home, the ESC provides just about every kind of service a start-up might need: legal assistance, intellectual property counsel, business plan development, accounting and financial management, market research, marketing, and web design.

 Tompkins’ first stop was attorney Kevin Mackey, who helped her register Two Bows as a limited liability corporation (LLC).
 The legal counsel cost her nothing but the LLC registration fee.
-John Diebel, assistant director for technology commercialization in Michigan Tech’s Office of Innovation and Industry Engagement and an ESC intellectual property counselor, helped Tompkins do market research.
+John Diebel, assistant director for technology commercialization in Michigan Tech’s Office of Innovation and Commercialization and an ESC intellectual property counselor, helped Tompkins do market research.
 Jackie Miaso, a certified bookkeeper and QuickBooks specialist, taught her to set up and keep her financial records.

 The ESC also prepared Michigan Tech’s teams—including Tompkins’—for the 2012 New Venture competition, a partnership between Michigan Tech and Central Michigan University.
 All six Tech teams made it to round two of the statewide competition, and two placed first and third.